ibm-messaging/mq-metric-samples/README.md

 * [dep](https://golang.github.io/dep/) - Golang dependency management tool

-If using a version of Go from after 2017, you must set environment variables to permit some compile/link flags.
+To build the programs on Linux and MacOS, you must set an environment variable to permit some compile/link flags.
-This is due to a security fix in the compiler.
+This is due to security controls in the compiler.

 ```
 export CGO_LDFLAGS_ALLOW="-Wl,-rpath.*"